xfekke/api-db-assignment/documentation/automatedTesting.md

 **Location:** /Tests /Runner

-# Automated Testing 11 - WIP WIP WIP
+# Automated Testing 11

 ## Connection Failure

 ### Purpose
-Create an automated test that verifies the API can recover gracefully from failures, such as database connection issues or third-party service outages, without compromising data integrity.
+Verify that the API can recover gracefully from failures, such as database connection issues without compromising data integrity.

 ### Steps:
-1.
+1. Implement script to look for status code: 500, response is JSON and a message to previous requests.

 ### Expected Result
--
+- The API response should contain the status code of 500
+- The response should be in JSON format.
+- The response body should include an error message to indicate connection error.

 ## Result
--
+- Status code: 500, Internal Server Error.
+- The response is in JSON format.
+- The response body includes an error message.

-**Test Name:** /Runner & Concurrent Requests
+**Test Name:** /GET Book Disconnect & POST Book Disconnect

-**Location:** /Tests /Runner & Concurrent Requests
+**Location:** /Tests /Connection Error /GET Book Disconnect & POST Book Disconnect

 # Automated Testing 12